 Pharmacological treatments

-For OCD, social anxiety disorder, GAD, and panic disorder, NICE guidance recommends offering an SSRI, and in particular sertraline, as the first pharmacological treatment.(47;49;50) Although sertraline is not licensed for the treatment of GAD, NICE acknowledges that sertraline is clinically effective in treating anxiety disorders and appears to be the most cost effective of the SSRIs.(47) Alternative pharmacological agents used to treat symptoms of anxiety are SNRIs, tricyclic antidepressants (TCAs), benzodiazepines (e.g., diazepam), some anticonvulsants (e.g., pregabalin), beta-blockers, and other agents with an anxiolytic effect (e.g., buspirone).(69) In addition, augmentation of ongoing pharmacotherapy with an antipsychotic agent has been found to be clinically effective at improving symptoms of anxiety in treatment-resistant anxiety disorders.(62) However, effectiveness of these agents in treatment-resistant older adults has not been evaluated.
+For OCD, social anxiety disorder, GAD, and panic disorder, NICE guidance recommends offering an SSRI, and in particular sertraline, as the first pharmacological treatment.(48;50;51) Although sertraline is not licensed for the treatment of GAD, NICE acknowledges that sertraline is clinically effective in treating anxiety disorders and appears to be the most cost effective of the SSRIs.(48) Alternative pharmacological agents used to treat symptoms of anxiety are SNRIs, tricyclic antidepressants (TCAs), benzodiazepines (e.g., diazepam), some anticonvulsants (e.g., pregabalin), beta-blockers, and other agents with an anxiolytic effect (e.g., buspirone).(70) In addition, augmentation of ongoing pharmacotherapy with an antipsychotic agent has been found to be clinically effective at improving symptoms of anxiety in treatment-resistant anxiety disorders.(63) However, effectiveness of these agents in treatment-resistant older adults has not been evaluated.
 First-line pharmacological treatment is most likely to be prescribed by a primary care physician.

+Clinical trials frequently exclude older adults and thus there is limited information available on treatment response in this population.(62) Polypharmacy, age-related changes in physiological processes and increased risk of adverse events, including falls, confusion and depression, present challenges to prescribing pharmacological agents for older adults.
+Determination of the appropriate dose for older adults can be troublesome.
+Age-related changes in physiology could lead to increased volume of distribution of the drug or decreased drug clearance, both of which could lead to increased plasma drug concentrations and resulting adverse effects.(62)

 Selective reuptake inhibitors